chebpy/chebpy/README.rst

 .. image:: images/readme-diag-3.png

-The function ``h`` is another Chebfun representation, and thus the same set of operations can be applied as normal.
+The function ``h`` is a further Chebfun representation (Chebfun operations such as this are closures) and thus the same set of operations can be applied as normal.
 Here for instance is the exponential of ``h`` and its integral:

 .. code:: python